MAIF/otoroshi/manual/src/main/paradox/entities/global-config.md

 ###  Auto Generate Certificates

-* `Enabled`: Generate certificates on the fly when they not exist
+* `Enabled`: Generate certificates on the fly when they don't exist
-* `Reply Nicely`: When not allowed domain name, accept connection and display a nice error message
+* `Reply Nicely`: When receiving request from a not allowed domain name, accept connection and display a nice error message
 * `CA`: certificate CA used to generate missing certificate
 * `Allowed domains`: Allowed domains
-* `Not allowed domains`: Allowed domains
+* `Not allowed domains`: Not allowed domains

 ###  Global metadata